Tahmid-Faheem/ManPages/README.md

-# Project Title
+# ManPages for CLI commands

 ![Main Image](CLI.jpg)

 ## Description
-A brief description of your project, what it does, and why it is useful.
+We tried to demonstrate basic to intermediate level of  using Commands for Linux and and MacOS commmnads

 ## Installation
 Steps to install and set up your project: